prjctimg/huetiful/docs/assets/markdown/modules/converters.md

 [`ColorToken`](types.md#colortoken)

-color The color as a hexadecimal  or RGB color object.
+color The color as a hexadecimal  or plain color object.

 **`Example`**